Certseeds/CS205_C_CPP/Assignment_4/report/Ass4_report_e.md

 1. Use a loop, wait for reading, and switch the converted characters to the corresponding output.
 2. Use recieve_input to convert the reading into int32_t.
 3. Use trim to erase the white space around the string.
+4. Use str_lower to convert the string to lower case.

 ### Part 2 - Code
 ``` cpp